gordonpn/rfd-hd-scraper/README.md

         * [x]  Save the interesting threads in dailyDigest disregarding the duplicates found in scrapings.
 * [ ]  When preparing the email, remove the duplicates by comparing with archive.
 * [ ]  Filter out threads older than 72 hours when preparing email.
+* [ ]  Refactor main class for digest email in the process.
 * [ ]  Read from config and template within the jar
 * [ ]  Write tests
 * [ ]  Improve styling of email template